Master Service Agreement Template, Free Download 2026

 Your company is beginning a long-term relationship with a service provider and you want to negotiate the core legal terms once in a master service agreement rather than renegotiating from scratch every time a new project begins.
 Individual projects will be governed by separate scope of work documents attached to the MSA.

-You are an agency or consulting firm that serves multiple clients on recurring engagements and needs a standardized framework agreement that covers indemnification, limitation of liability, confidentiality, and intellectual property rights across all projects.
+You are an agency or consulting firm that serves multiple clients on recurring engagements and needs a standardized framework agreement that covers indemnification, limitation of liability, confidentiality protected by a create your non-disclosure agreement, and intellectual property rights across all projects.

 A client requires performance guarantees and uptime commitments, and you need to incorporate service level agreement metrics into the overarching contract structure so that SLA terms apply uniformly to every statement of work issued under the MSA.